HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/README.md

 2. Gateway
     - Raspberry Pi
 3. Watson IoT Platform
+4. System Overview
 ```

 The [Basic Setup Guide](Basic-Setup-Guide/README.md) provides a guide with detailed steps to setup the Watson IoT Platform to receive device messages from local Node-RED flows, and it is recommended to be done prior to proceeding to other aspects.

 The [Gateway](Gateway/README.md) section showcases how Node-RED flows are implemented for the gateway managers, and how this can be set up on a Raspberry Pi.

-Finally, the [Watson IoT Platform](Watson-IoT-Platform/README.md) section explains the functionality of the Node-RED flows that are hosted on the Watson IoT Platform, including the online dashboard as well as the SQL database to store the data collected.
+The [Watson IoT Platform](Watson-IoT-Platform/README.md) section explains the functionality of the Node-RED flows that are hosted on the Watson IoT Platform, including the online dashboard as well as the SQL database to store the data collected.

+Finally, the [System Overview](System-Overview/README.md) section provides an explanation on the overall structure of the project completed, as well as on the software and hardware features of the system.

 # Getting to Know the Basics #